5 Crucial Strategies to Teach Independent Work the Right Way

 • Take Data.
 Waiting is a great time to write down data and take any anecdotal notes.

 • Post Visual Reminders.
 I use posters to remind staff of the elements for teaching.
-You can download a free one here.
+You can find these in my Independent Work Starter Kit, along with an easy-to-read manual on everything independent work (and all the visuals you need to do it.

 3. Point to the reinforcer visual (what’s next)